 It’s a list of things I need to remember sometimes.

-- Challenge yourself every day.
+- Challenge myself every day.

 - Feel fulfilled every day.